 Shawnee in Perry County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 36.24′ N, 82° 12.734′ W. Marker is in Shawnee, Ohio, in Perry County.
+39° 36.239′ N, 82° 12.734′ W. Marker is in Shawnee, Ohio, in Perry County.
 Marker is on Main Street west of 2nd Street, on the right when traveling west.
+Tablet faces the pocket park to the right of the building.
 Touch for map.
-Marker is in this post office area: Shawnee OH 43782, United States of America.
+Marker is at or near this postal address: 116 Main St, Shawnee OH 43782, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Welcome to Shawnee and the Little Cities of Back Diamond Region (here, next to this marker); Black Diamonds and Bricks (here, next to this marker); Tecumseh Theater (here, next to this marker); A Little City in the Forest (a few steps from this marker); Knights of Labor Opera House (within shouting distance of this marker); World’s Greatest Mine Fire (approx. 1.3 miles away); Robinson’s Cave (approx. 2.3 miles away); Hemlock (approx. 3.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies Black Diamonds and Bricks (here, next to this marker); A Boom Town (here, next to this marker); Welcome to Shawnee and the Little Cities of Back Diamond Region (here, next to this marker); A Little City in the Forest (a few steps from this marker); Knights of Labor Opera House (within shouting distance of this marker); Worldís Greatest Mine Fire (approx. 1.3 miles away); Robinsonís Cave (approx. 2.3 miles away); Hemlock (approx. 3.6 miles away).
 Touch for a list and map of all markers in Shawnee.